Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 When is the tax deadline in Italy?

-If filing form Modello 730, the deadline is September 30 the following year.
-If filing form Modello Redditi PF, the deadline is November 30 the following year.
+If filing Form Modello 730, the deadline is September 30 of the following year.
+If filing Form Modello Redditi PF, the deadline is November 30 of the following year.

 What happens if I don't file my cryptocurrency taxes in Italy?